1.2 Verification Result

 - Encoding: Returns the result as a Base64-encoded string

-You must decrypt the token on your server using your server key to access the verification details.
-We provide official packages for each programming language that contain the decryption tools:
+You must verify and decrypt the token on your server using your server key to access the verification details.
+We provide official packages for each programming language that contain the verification tools:

 - C#